7 Must-Try Vegan Marketing Strategies

 5. Product Reviews with Vegan Influencers

-- Etsy, Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter, YouTube and independent blogs have thousands upon thousands of vegan influencers.
+- Etsy, Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter, YouTube, and independent blogs have thousands upon thousands of vegan influencers.
 Every single day they are trying, talking about, and recommending vegan products ranging from food to plant-based products and everything in between.

-- As a starting point, NinjaOutreach is a good place to find, research, and connect with influencers to get your started.
+- As a starting point, NinjaOutreach is a good place to find, research, and connect with vegan influencers to get you started.
 To scale the program, we recommend creating a landing page where influencers can request a free review sample, followed by emailing or messaging your influencer list, directing them to the page accordingly.